LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US023/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	The Agenda is made up of entries that relate to a task (which was previously in the To-Do List), the team that will carry out the task, the vehicles/equipment assigned to the task, expected duration, and the status (Planned, Postponed, Canceled, Done).
+>	Transcribed: The Agenda is made up of entries that relate to a task (which was previously in the To-Do List), the team that will carry out the task, the vehicles/equipment assigned to the task, expected duration, and the status (Planned, Postponed, Canceled, Done).

+> Justification: The GSM needs to assign teams to complete tasks that are listed in the Agenda.

 **From the client clarifications:**